1. BASIS OF PREPARATION:

 |

-7.3 Depreciation is provided for the full year irrespective of the date of acquisition / revaluation.
+7.4 Depreciation of the assets is provided for the full year irrespective of the date of acquisition / revaluation.
+(Under straight line method)

 8.1 Contribution to Provident Fund and National Pension System is charged to Profit and Loss Account.